 Many people will need oral surgery at some point in their lives.
 It can be done for a wide variety of reasons, but some procedures are more common than others.
 Surgery may be recommended to help with a dental health condition or to restructure the jaw or teeth when there is a spacing issue.
-These procedures can greatly reduce people’s discomfort and improve quality of life.
+These popular and common oral surgery procedures can greatly reduce people’s discomfort and improve quality of life.

 Oral surgery can be done to help people who are struggling to eat or talk properly due to dental issues or simply suffering from pain due to jaw or teeth problems.